 Eligibility Criteria for Self-Published Author Distribution

 We believe that a well-deserving segment of the self-published market is worth broad distribution.
-Because we sell to bookstores, libraries and book clubs — and not primarily to consumers — we enroll books that a reasonable retailer might acquire and a reasonably large reading audience might purchase within a space-constrained bricks-and-mortar environment.
+Because we sell to bookstores, libraries and book clubs — and not exclusively to consumers — we enroll books that a reasonable retailer might acquire and a reasonably large reading audience might purchase within a space-constrained bricks-and-mortar environment.
 We must therefore carefully curate the titles we accept.

 We look for books that:

 - Enjoy a broad market appeal.
 Titles that are hyper-niche might sell intermittently online, but most retailers (especially small indie bookstores) don’t have space to stock stuff that won’t appeal to at least a reasonably large chunk of their patrons.
-Books about church histories, memoirs from people who aren’t well-known, non-fiction books by authors with no obvious expertise to write on the subject — stuff like that proves tough to sell on the open market.
+Books about specific church histories, memoirs from people who aren’t well-known, non-fiction books by authors with no obvious expertise to write on the subject — stuff like that proves tough to sell on the open market.

 - Conform to expected genre norms.
 Your sparkly gay vampire romance set in ancient Steampunk Egypt might be a great book.
 But if it’s not clear where it ought to be shelved, it probably won’t be.
 Fiction should conform reasonably well to standard genre expectations.
 Most retailers remain reticent to take a chance on these mixed-metaphor titles that defy straightforward answer to questions like, “Upon which shelf does this book belong?”

 - Price competitively.
 Select a price that’s aligned with your genre and word count.
-One reason that short books — like novellas and novels of fewer than roughly 80,000 words — are rarely purchased for the adult resale market is that the size/heft of the book, relative to the price tag, generally disappoints consumers.
+One reason that short books — like novellas and novels of fewer than roughly 60,000 words — are rarely purchased for the adult retail market is that the size/heft of the book, relative to the price tag, generally disappoints consumers.
 A shopper on a budget is more likely to spend $14.99 for a 90,000-word novel than $9.99 for a 30,000-word novella.

 - Present as free of obvious typographical and styling errors.
 Books improved through the efforts of independent book editors or high-functioning critique groups are probably more likely to shine with clean, crisp language than books from authors working in relative isolation.
-Books face a brisk headwind with shoppers when the product demonstrates inconsistent interior formatting, routine spelling errors, grammatical missteps or non-standard typefaces.
+Books face a brisk headwind with shoppers when the product demonstrates inconsistent interior formatting, routine spelling errors, grammatical missteps, or non-standard typefaces.